-The Policy and Politics Institute is an opportunity for students to learn about American democracy, their constitutional rights, and how elections shape current laws.
+The Wake Forest Summer Immersion Policy and Politics Institute is an unforgettable experience for high school students.
+During the institute students will learn about American democracy, their constitutional rights, and how elections shape current laws.
 Students will engage with each other during class, becoming empowered citizens as they discuss and develop a public policy plan.
 Working collaboratively, they will consider how everyday citizens can make change happen, and practice the art of persuading others.

 At a Glance

 2024 Dates: Week of July 7 – 12 and week of July 14 – 19

 Who Can Apply?: Current 9th – 12th grade students

 Location: Winston-Salem, NC – Wake Forest University Campus

 Online Immersion Program: Study online with Wake Forest anywhere, anytime, at your own pace.